selwynpolit/d9book/book/caching.md

 From `docroot/modules/custom/cm_api/src/CmAPIClient.php`

-Here a member is set up in the class
+Here a member is set up in the class:

 ```php
 /**